Empire / Regency (approx. 1795-1820)

 Walking Dress for Mourning, La Belle Assemblee, March 1st 1820

 Mourning times had their own etiquette.
 Before mass production, a wardrobe especially for mourning was beyond most women's means so they could only show their mourning by a few dark elements in their dress.
 The mourning colours were black (for the first period) then it kind of faded out during the half-mourning with colours like grey, dark blue, purple and lilac.
 The cut allowed only a minimum of visible skin.
 The dresses were combined with matching pelisses, dark shoes, white or dark gloves, mourning bonnets and caps.
 If a member of the family or a royal passed away, a certain period of time had to pass before e.g. a marriage could be celebrated.
+In Jane Austen's Emma, for example, Miss Fairfax and Frank Churchill are obliged to wait for the three months of deep mourning to pass after his aunt had died until they can be married.

 The mourning periods for female relatives were generally much longer.
 A husband mourning the loss of his wife was by etiquette only obliged to go into seclusion for a couple of weeks and wear mourning for about a year.
 As black was a colour for daily wear for men this was no great rearrangement.
 It can be assumed that there was no half mourning etiquettes for men.